NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/syllabus.rst

 Syllabus
 *********

 Welcome to the SimCenter Programming Bootcamp 2020.
-Due to COVID-19, this year's offering will be solely online, though the SimCenter team is putting in all effort to recreate some of the community building benefits through discussion sessions and social time.
+Due to COVID-19, this year's offering will be solely online.
+A drawback of an online offering is the lack of interaction among the participants.
+The SimCenter team is putting in all effort to recreate some of the community building benefits through discussion sessions and social time.

 The bootcamp is organized as a series of live video conferencing (ZOOM), prerecorded video